-The distributed mobility management (DMM) charter addresses two complementary aspects of mobility management procedures: the distribution of mobility anchors in the data-plane towards a more flat network and the selective activation/deactivation of mobility protocol support as an enabler to distributed mobility management.
-The former aims at positioning mobility anchors (e.g., HA, LMA) closer to the user; ideally, mobility agents could be collocated with the first-hop router.
-The latter, facilitated by the distribution of mobility anchors, identifies when mobility support must be activated and when sessions do not require mobility management support -- thus reducing the amount of state information that must be maintained in various mobility agents of the mobile network.
+DMM may distribute the mobility anchors in the data-plane towards a more flat network such that the mobility anchors are positioned closer to the user; ideally, mobility agents could be collocated with the first-hop router.
+Facilitated by the distribution of mobility anchors, DMM may also selectively activate/deactivate mobility protocol support.
+There is need to identify when mobility support must be activated and when sessions do not require mobility management support.
+It can thus reduce the amount of state information that must be maintained in various mobility agents of the mobile network.
 It can then avoid the unnecessary establishment of mechanisms to forward traffic from an old to a new mobility anchor.

 This document compares distributed mobility management with centralized mobility management in Section 3.
 The problems that can be addressed with DMM are summarized in Section 4.
-The mandatory requirements as well as the optional requirements are given in Section 5.
+The mandatory requirements as well as the optional requirements for network-layer distributed mobility management are given in Section 5.
 Finally, security considerations are discussed in Section 6.